 What script is doing is stopping the client license service (which may not be running) renaming the cache and restarting it again.
 The cache will update as apps are launched.

 It worked perfectly for me.
-I was having the issue with Word Preview, Excel Preview and PowerPoint Preview apps.
-After running the script, uninstalling and reinstalling they are working fine.
+I was having an issue with Word, Excel, and PowerPoint apps.
+After running the script, uninstalling, and reinstalling they are working fine.